 - Nerve conduction studies to check how fast electrical signals move through a nerve

 Treatment depends on the cause.
 It may include:

 - Surgery to fix problems that may be contributing to the claw hand, such as nerve or tendon problems, joint contractures, or scar tissue

 - Tendon transfer (graft) to allow movement of the hand and wrist

 Ulnar nerve palsy - claw hand; Ulnar nerve dysfunction - claw hand; Ulnar claw

 Davis TRC.
-Principles of tendon transfers of median, radial and ulnar nerves.
-In: Wolfe SW, Hotchkiss RN, Pederson WC, Kozin SH, Cohen MS, eds.
-Green's Operative Hand Surgery.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 31.
+Tendon transfers for median, radial, and ulnar nerve palsy.
+In: Wolfe SW, Pederson WC, Kozin SH, Cohen MS. Green's Operative Hand Surgery.
+68h ed.
+Philadelphia, PA: Elsevier; 2022:chap 31.

 Feldscher SB.
 Therapy management of tendon transfers.
 In: Skirven TM, Osterman AL, Fedorczyk JM, Amadio PC, Feldscher SB, Shin EK, eds.
 Rehabilitation of the Hand and Upper Extremity.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 44.